oddstream/csol/csol.md

 Club, Diamond, Heart, Spade - always in that order (alphabetical).

 Ordinal, Suit - always in that order (alphabetical, and how they are shown on cards).

+Position (Vector2) functions and members refer to the Baize position of the Card/Pile, unless they have Screen in their name.
+All functions have Get and Set in their name, no matter how unfashionable.

 Use "AC", "2H", "XD", "KS" shorthand for cards.